ARCHIVED-mean-stack/session-5/README.md

             image: 'hamburger.png'
         }
     ]
-});
 ```

-###Components
+###Componentize

-Components take the template (html) and controller and unify them into a single item.
+Remember - components take the template (html) and controller and unify them into a single item.
 They offer re-usability and allow the scope to be isolated thus avoiding potentially difficult bugs.

-Git stash, git branch, git checkout (remove the refrences to the files above in index.html)
+Git stash, git branch, git checkout (remove the references to the files above in index.html)

 Create `app-module.js` in the app directory and link to it in `index.html`: